 Those are just some of the many accomplishments that earned Bellotto the highest individual honor a college softball coach can achieve when she was inducted into the National Fastpitch Coaches Association Hall of Fame on December 10, 2010.
-She is one of only 12 coaches who have spent their entire career at the D-II level to earn induction.

 Overall, Bellotto has won 24 conference titles (combining slow-pitch and fast-pitch), eight regional titles and one National Championship.
 That national title came in 1993 when Florida Southern went 45-11, came out of the loser’s bracket with back-to-back shutouts after dropping its first game at the National Tournament, and closed things out with an 11-5 victory over Augustana (SD) that gave the school its first national championship in women’s athletics.
 Those 11 runs are still a Division II championship game record.

-Florida Southern’s 20 NCAA tournament appearances under Bellotto rank seventh on the list of Division II softball programs, and with over 100 NCAA postseason games to her credit, Bellotto has also led the Mocs to 64 playoff wins, a number surpassed by only former Bloomsburg coach Jan Hutchinson with 84.
+Florida Southern’s 20 NCAA tournament appearances under Bellotto rank ninth on the list of Division II softball programs, and with over 100 NCAA postseason games to her credit, Bellotto has also led the Mocs to 64 playoff wins, a number surpassed by only former Bloomsburg coach Jan Hutchinson with 84.
 In their 20 trips to the NCAA playoffs, the Mocs have advanced at least as far as the region final 15 times, and only once have they been eliminated in two games.

 Florida Southern’s most recent trip to the NCAA postseason came in 2012, when Bellotto led the Moccasins through a late-season run that saw them jump three teams in the regional rankings over the last two weeks of the regular season and take two-of-three from 14th-ranked Rollins to earn the #6 seed in the South Region Tournament.
 Once there, the Mocs opened the tournament with a 1-0 win over 13th-ranked and 3rd-seeded Barry before posting two wins over West Alabama to earn their first trip to the Super Regionals since the NCAA adopted that format in 2009.
 That sent the Mocs to Valdosta where they squared off against top-ranked Valdosta State for the South Region title.
 Although Florida Southern's season ended there, even in defeat the Mocs showed they were still one of the best teams in the country as they pushed the eventual national champions to the limit before falling 2-1 in 16 innings and 2-0.